 We suspect that part of the reason that mines are not being reclaimed is due to low reclamation bond amounts.
 A miner pays the government a reclamation bond before they start working, and once work is finished, the government pays the miner back if the site has been reclaimed.
 If this amount is too low, the miner may not bother reclaiming the mine.
-FMC will be looking into reclamation bond amounts in an upcoming study.

-Tests downstream of placer mines discharging directly into streams have found levels of Aluminum, Arsenic, Barium, Cadmium, Chromium, Copper, Iron, Lead, Manganese, Vanadium, and Nickel that exceed drinking water guidelines.14 are 10 to 70 metres.17 Many municipalities enforce a 30-metre setback,18 the minimum width adequate to protect sensitive riparian habitat.19 Consequently, placer mines are allowed to work in areas that are vitally important to fish and wildlife, and off-limits to other industries.
+Tests downstream of placer mines discharging directly into streams have found levels of Aluminum, Arsenic, Barium, Cadmium, Chromium, Copper, Iron, Lead, Manganese, Vanadium, and Nickel that exceed drinking water guidelines.14